Berliner FC Dynamo: FC Berlin, decline and insolvency (1989–2004)

 BFC Dynamo recruited goalkeeper Nico Thomaschewski from 1.
 FC Union Berlin in 1999.
 BFC Dynamo suffered a period of crisis during the autumn of 1999; the club had run into financial difficulties, and the team had plummeted down the league after several matches without a single win.
 Heiko Brestrich was sacked after a protest against coach Goldbach.
 Brestrich had played 282 matches for the team between 1991 and 1999.
-Eventually, Jürgen Bogs returned for his third stint as coach in December 1999.
-Hans Reker became the new sporting director in January 2000.
+Eventually, Goldbach was dismissed and Jürgen Bogs returned for his third stint as coach in December 1999.

+In January 2000, Hans Reker became the new sporting director.
 Through Reker, BFC Dynamo finally got a promising main sponsor in the form of the software company Lipro AG.
 However, the struggle in the league continued and BFC Dynamo finished the 1999-2000 Regionalliga in 17th place.
 The team was thus relegated to NOFV-Oberliga Nord; for the first time, BFC Dynamo was a fourth-tier team.
 After six years in office, Club President Wanski resigned in June 2000, in protest against Lipro AG's demand for influence.

 About a dozen new players were signed in the summer of 2000, including five Romanian players, four of whom were former national team players.
 Social democratic SPD-politician Karin Halsch became the new club president in September 2000.
 (Note: Karin Halsch was known as Karin Seidel-Kalmutzki at the time.)
 BFC Dynamo finished the 2000–01 NOFV-Oberliga Nord in first place.
 BFC Dynamo striker Denis Kozlov became the top scorer in the league with 29 goals.
 The team faced 1.
 FC Magdeburg in the play-off for the Regionalliga Nord.
-However, two weeks before the first leg, it had become clear that the club was in major financial trouble.
+However, two weeks before the play-off, it had become clear that the club was in major financial trouble.
 Players had not received their salaries for months and the club was behind on insurance payments.
-BFC Dynamo lost the play-off after a 5–2 defeat away in the second leg.
-Several players left the team immediately after the season.
+The first match of the play-off was played in front of 8,282 spectators to the Stadion im Sportforum and ended in a 0-0 draw.
+BFC Dynamo would lose the play-off in a 5–2 defeat away in the return leg.
+Key players would leave the team shortly after the failed play-off.